blendinteractive/Blend.Sitemap.Umbraco/README.md

 `Sitemap.DocumentType.ChangeFrequency` is an optional string.
 Options for this are `always`, `hourly`, `daily`, `weekly`, `monthly`, `yearly`, and `never`.
 If not filled in these document types will not have the property.

-`Sitemap.DocumentType.Priority` is an optional string.
-Options for this are `0.1` thorugh `0.9` and `1.0`.
+`Sitemap.DocumentType.Priority` is an optional integer.
+Options for this are `1` thorugh `10`.
 If not filled in these document types will not have the property.